philipjfredholm/BachelorsProject/README.md

 # Philip Fredholm's Bachelor's Project
-Markup : * Requirements:
+* Requirements:
     * You must have ROOT installed (tested with v6.26) and have sourced the 'thisroot.sh'-file.

     * You must have Make installed.

     * You must have at least C++17 available in your compiler.